 In this case, single quotes are not necessary around 1607 because the data type is “integer” and does not require quotations around them.
 In comparison to ‘10’, this condition needs single quotes because its data type is “varchar”, meaning that both numbers and letters may be used in that column.
 Our query will not show letters in that column because of the filter.
 However, if you were to erase the filter and run:

-A report with a WHERE clause using two ‘AND’ operators for three filters.
+Results: A report with a WHERE clause using two ‘AND’ operators for three filter.

 Using the WHERE clause allows you to narrow down results by customizing SQL reports.
 Filter even further in the WHERE clause using additional operators such as ‘AND’ or ‘OR’.
 It’s important to note when single quotes are used or not.
 In our example, we did use single quotes around the ’10’ because we were uncertain if the data type for the column was “integer” or “varchar”.
-Remeber, if it is integer, the quotes are unnecessary, but if it is varchar, the quotes are required.
+Remember, if it is integer, the quotes are unnecessary, but if it is varchar, the quotes are required.
 You can also watch our video of this tutorial by clicking here.
-Thanks for reading and we’ll catch you next time in our SQL Snippet series follow up. – Stephanie